chronoapp/chrono-docs/src/pages/privacy-policy.md

 Please keep all of this in mind when deciding what you would like to share publicly.

+#### *Google API Services User Data Policy*

+(Chrono's) use and transfer to any other app of information received from Google APIs will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the Limited Use requirements.

 ### How Long We Keep Information

 We generally discard information about you when it's no longer needed for the purposes for which we collect and use it — described in the section above on How and Why We Use Information — and we're not legally required to keep it.